 How would you describe a BMW?
 Luxurious… sophisticated… upscale?
 Truthfully, the list could go on and on.
 BMW has become a cultural icon all over the globe and attracts a distinct clientele.
 A BMW can be a power statement.
-It can be a sex symbol.
-And it can be a nightmare when you get a repair bill.
+It can be a sex symbol, as well as a nightmare when you get a repair bill.
 But not if you have a BMW extended warranty.

 When you purchase such an expensive vehicle you should expect to pay equally expensive repairs.
 Dropping $30,000 on a car is practically a one-way ticket to costly repair bills.
 Instead of being forced to empty your pockets when your manufacturer’s warranty expires, a BMW extended warranty can take care of repairs.

 With the hourly labor rate in the U.S. at an all-time high, it seems like every vehicle make and model will experience higher repair costs in the year 2015.
 But luxury vehicles like BMW’s are expected to be hit the hardest.

 BMW drivers whose cars are no longer covered under the original manufacturer’s warranty and wish extend their BMW warranty protection really only have one option offered directly from BMW – Powertrain Plus.
 Furthermore, in order to qualify, the enrolled vehicle must have less than 80,000 miles on the odometer at the time of purchasing coverage and less than seven years of in-service time.
 If a BMW owner does meet these two requirements, the following three service terms are available:

 - 36-months or 36,000-miles

 Drivers wishing to buy a BMW Extended Warranty whose cars are still covered by an original manufacturer’s warranty, are welcome to participate in the previous plans listed above, but also have the option of three additional programs offered from BMW.
 These are as follows: